nic-dgl103/css-basics-exercises/README.md

 1. Clone this repository onto your local computer.

-2. Add the following styles:
+2. In VS Code, add the following styles:
 * Link both HTML pages to the external stylesheet
 * Write an external style that uses the declaration below to change all the text on both HTML pages to a sans-serif font: <br/>
 `{ font-family: sans-serif; }`